notch1p/simplification-scheme/README.md

-I planned to include Japan's Shinjitai in here as well.
+~~I planned to include Japan's Shinjitai in here as well.~~ not gonna happen in the near future